 - Represent you and your interests in front of the judge

-The hearing can take a very long time to schedule.
-At Larry Pitt & Associates, we do everything in our power to expedite the process for you, so that you can start collecting your benefits as quickly as possible.
+The Social Security Disability appeals process can be slow and it can take time to schedule your appeal.
+At Larry Pitt & Associates, we do everything in our power to expedite the process for you, so that you can start collecting your Supplemental Security Income (SSI) benefits as quickly as possible.

 Should the hearing not go in your favor, you have more options.
 We can represent you during either of the next two steps in the process:

-- Submit request to Appeals Council.
+- Submit a request to the Appeals Council.
 The Appeals Council can overturn the ALJ’s decision, remand your application back to the ALJ for further review, or deny your application.
 This part of the process can also take a very long time.
-If the Appeals Council denies your claim, we can weigh the pros and cons of a
+If the Appeals Council denies your claim, we can evaluate your appeal and how to move forward.

-- Civil lawsuit in federal district court.
-This step may not be in your best interest, and if it is better to simply file a new application for Social Security Disability benefits, our attorneys will tell you that.
-If you wish to move forward, however, we can represent you in federal court.
+- The civil lawsuit in federal district court.
+This step may not be in your best interest, and if it is better to simply file a new application for Social Security Disability benefits, our attorneys will advise you on the benefits of this option.
+If you wish to move forward with a lawsuit, we can represent you in federal court.

-At Larry Pitt & Associates, we want what is best for our clients.
+At Larry Pitt & Associates, we want what is best for our clients engaged in the disability claims process.
 We will never force you to appeal a decision if it is best to simply reapply, and we will never abandon you if you have been denied benefits from an earlier application.
 We know how to help residents of Pennsylvania obtain their SSD benefits, and we want to help you, too.